TravelMapping/HighwayData/hwy_data/ECU/ecue/README.md

 * Logs: https://www.datosabiertos.gob.ec/dataset/red-vial-estatal-ecuatoriana-en-kilometros/resource/c7ca1f57-a055-475e-883d-9a3dd0b66c4c

 Notes on routes:
+* Due to the spotty state of signage and the fact that in many cases, route signs were only recently posted, most potentially-unsigned routes are included.
 * E5 may be unsigned.
 * E10 [is signed](https://www.google.com/maps/@0.4827962,-78.1179714,3a,39.5y,76.74h,86.75t/data=!3m6!1e1!3m4!1sa7juGBZtb1OUJdlfMSaJFw!2e0!7i13312!8i6656?entry=ttu).
   * E10 officially uses two alignments east of Julio Andrade, one (the older one) via El Playón de San Francisco and the other (formerly E188) via El Carmelo.
 The latter is assumed to be the through route, with the former OldE10 at intersections.